Distilling a faster and smaller custom LLM using Google Gemini

 Using The Labelbox Platform To Automate Model Distillation

-Labelbox is the leading data-centric AI platform, providing an end-to-end platform for curating, transforming, annotating, evaluating and orchestrating unstructured data for data science, machine learning, and generative AI.
+Labelbox is the data factory for genAI, providing an end-to-end solution for curating, transforming, annotating, evaluating and orchestrating unstructured data for data science and machine learning.

 The Labelbox platform supports the development of intelligent applications using the model distillation and fine-tuning workflow enabling AI developers to easily: